-Students serving an out-of-school suspension will not receive credit for work assigned while serving an out of school suspension, but work is expected to be completed.
+Students serving an out-of-school suspension will not receive credit for work assigned while serving an out of school suspension.

 Students serving in-school suspension shall be required to do all regular assignments and will be denied usual privileges.
 They will not be allowed to participate in or attend extracurricular activities during school time.